Skip to content

 Basic batch color correctionIncludedCorrection during scanning for typical color shift.

-Heavy cleaning / contamination$8/reelReels with heavy dust, dirt, or attic-storage contamination.
+Heavy cleaning / contaminationQuoted after inspectionReels with heavy dust, dirt, or attic-storage contamination.

-Re-canning in archival materials$8/reelMetal or plastic archival cans + polyester core replacement.
+Re-canning in archival materialsQuoted after inspectionMetal or plastic archival cans + polyester core replacement.

-Vinegar syndrome stabilization (stage 1 — 2)$25/reelClimate-controlled transport + pre-scan acclimation.
+Vinegar syndrome stabilization (stage 1 — 2)Quoted after inspectionClimate-controlled transport + pre-scan acclimation.

-Heavy scratch / surface reduction$40/reelDigital scratch concealment on affected sections.
+Heavy scratch / surface reductionQuoted after inspectionDigital scratch concealment on affected sections.

-Digital restoration pass$125/reelComprehensive digital cleanup: scratches, flicker, dirt, color.
+Digital restoration passSet by your tierIncluded at Archival; comprehensive cleanup of scratches, flicker, dirt, color.

 All pricing is in addition to scanning